milesmcc/personal/PORTFOLIO.md

 My projects, research, and commentary have appeared in several major news outlets including the _Washington Post, NBC News, the Daily Beast, Nightly News with Lester Holt, TimeOut National, BoingBoing, Bustle,_ and _TimeOut New York_.

-<small>Feel free to copy this bio and use it how you will. _[Source.](https://www.washingtonpost.com/news/monkey-cage/wp/2017/08/24/congress-keeps-quiet-on-u-s-drone-policy-and-thats-a-big-problem/)_</small>
+Feel free to copy this bio and use it how you will. _[Source.](https://www.washingtonpost.com/news/monkey-cage/wp/2017/08/24/congress-keeps-quiet-on-u-s-drone-policy-and-thats-a-big-problem/)_

 ---